Did Jesus Add Grace and Subtract Torah?

 “We know that the Law is spiritual; but I am not spiritual, sold as a slave to sin.”
 Romans 7:14

 Notice the Law is called both a “Shadow” and “Spiritual.”
 What did the physical copies foreshadow?
-From beginning to end, our Creator’s Word points us to the Good News of mankind’s Spiritual Salvation:
+From beginning to end, our Creator’s Word is about the Good News of mankind’s Spiritual Salvation, which is the end of death.

 Click the link for; What is the Good News?

-Verse eight uses the word “Law” to refer to legalism or self-justification.
-Is it legalism to keep Torah?
+Verse nine is another example of the word “Law” referring to legalism or self-justification.

 In context, Paul is scolding Peter for his hypocrisy and falling back into the religious “Legalism” of the Jews: